VictorAlvizo/Ventura/README.md

 # Ventura
-Ventura is a 2D game engine developed by Victor Alvizo, it serves to fulfill the basic purpose of making games to create.
-Ventura gives the the basics tool necessary to complete a game quicky and easily.
+Ventura is a simple 2D game engine with of aim of helping people learn how to code while making games.
+Ventura holds the basic tools to make a 2D game as simply as possible to enter the world of programming / game development.